DH-Enterprise/laradock/code-review-rules.md

 - Limit to 3-5 high-impact comments per file maximum
 - Be direct and specific with exact line references
 - Include fix examples for non-obvious issues
+- **Remember: trailing commas in PHP 7.3+ and modern JavaScript are valid syntax and prevent future diff noise**

 **Output Format (valid JSON only):**
 {